MicrosoftDocs/fabric-docs/docs/governance/external-data-sharing-overview.md

 * The consumer can grant access to the data to anyone, even guest users from outside the consumer's organization.

-* Data might be transferred across geographic boundaries when it is accessed within the consumer's tenant.
+* Data might be transferred across geographic boundaries when it's accessed within the consumer's tenant.

 Sharing data with users outside your home tenant has implications for data security and privacy that you should consider.
 It's important to understand the underlying flows of data sharing to better evaluate these implications.